DamienToomey/Projects/Deep_Learning_GTA_V/README.md

 This project is divided into two parts :
 - Part 1 : Generation of the synthetic dataset
-- Part 2 : Training of detection models with the synthetic dataset and other experiments
+- Part 2 : Training of object detection models with the synthetic dataset and other experiments

 ## Part 1 : Generation of the synthetic dataset